 His primary focus is Area9 Lyceum which in January 2018 assembled all the group’s educational investments and technologies, and set out to create the 4th generation adaptive learning platform and the first generation supporting four-dimensional education.

 Dr. Christensen is on the boards of LEAP Innovation and Mastery Transcript Consortium.
-He is also on the advisory board for Transcend Education, CharacterLab, Center for Curriculum Redesign at Harvard University and is the co-chair of the advisory board in emergency medicine at Brigham and Womens hospital in Boston.
+He is also on the advisory board for Transcend Education, CharacterLab and Center for Curriculum Redesign.

-After earning his medical degree at the University of Copenhagen in Denmark in 2002, Dr. Jamil chose to advance health care outside the clinical arena through the development of novel educational simulators at Laerdal Medical.
+After earning his medical degree in Denmark in 2002, Dr. Jamil chose to advance health care outside the clinical arena through the development of novel educational simulators at Laerdal Medical.
 These simulators were used in the U.S. Department of Defense for Combat Medic Training.
 Following this, revolutionary screen-based simulators were created for the American Heart Association (HeartCode ACLS & PALS) used by millions of providers.

 Mr. Palm has been an early pioneer of high-performance, agile programming.
 He is a specialist in translating computer science from the cutting edge academic environments to the solutions that address real commercially viable needs.